Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/deploymentguide/Purview healthcare kit on Microsoft Purview - Product guide - private preview.md

     <img src="media/image10.png" style="width:6.30208in;height:3.46875in" />

-To allow the user responsible for managing the SITs and glossaries to manage their roles in the newly created business domains, add the user to the Data Governance role group in order to join the tenant-level Data Governance Administrator role.
+To allow the user responsible for managing the glossaries to manage their roles in the newly created business domains, add the user to the Data Governance role group in order to join the tenant-level Data Governance Administrator role.